isomerpages/govtech-gobusiness/pages/solutionrepo/solution2156.md

 ---
-title: Farm Produce Washing Machine
+title: Sterilizer Equipment
 permalink: /productivity-solutions-grant/solutionrepo/solution2156
 ---

-## Farm Produce Washing Machine
+## Sterilizer Equipment

 ## Overview

 **Description**

-A machine to wash produce, it effectively separates the impurities and degrade the residual pesticides.
+A machine that eliminates harmful microorganisms and pathogens for healthy growth of produce, e.g. Autoclave or steam steriliser for seed, soil or media treatment.

 ## Solution Packages Option(s)